mfrony2003/TodoList_Flutter/README.md

 # Todolist

-This project is for those who want to use same code base for both Android & IOS .
+This project is for learning purpose No gancy outlook.
+Focusing on developing the crospp platform app development good practice.
+Those who want to use same code base for both Android & IOS .
 Here i have user the libary   flutter_platform_widgets: ^1.9.5 .

 ## Getting Started